-Contributed Facilities and Services
+Contributed Services

-The amount of contributed goods and services represent the estimated fair value of corporate goods and services provided to the Foundation but paid for by the Florida Institute of Certified Public Accountants, Inc. and others.
+The amount of contributed services represent the estimated fair value of corporate services provided to the Foundation but paid for by the Florida Institute of Certified Public Accountants, Inc. and others.
 The contributions of services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills that are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-The amount of contributed goods and services included as unrestricted revenues in the statements of activities is \$149,074 and \$56,352 for the years ended June 30, 2017 and 2016, respectively.
-These contributions include \$32,538 and \$11,787 in support of the fundraising activities of the Foundation for the years ended June 30, 2017 and 2016, respectively.
+Total contributed services, which represents all of the Foundation's payroll and related expenses, included as unrestricted revenues in the statements of activities is \$249,795 and \$149,074 for the years ended June 30, 2018 and 2017, respectively.
+These contributions include \$43,759 and \$32,538 in support of the fundraising activities of the Foundation for the years ended June 30, 2018 and 2017, respectively.
+Total contributed services represents approximately 44% and 29% of unrestricted total revenues.